Posted by: Heather Shy on August 20, 2021 at 8:00 am

 So, how do you know if a call is an IT scam or really from TAZ Networks?

 - We will always identify ourselves as from TAZ Networks when we initiate a case.

 - If in doubt, ask what company the person is calling from.
 Again, we will always say “TAZ” or “TAZ Networks.”

 - Still not sure?
 Hang up and call our office directly.

 A good general rule is to never give out sensitive information on a call that you did not initiate.
-If someone calls your office claiming to be from “tech support,” make sure you’re dealing with a genuine TAZ Networks technician before giving them access to your computer.
+If someone calls your office claiming to be from “tech support,” make sure you’re dealing with a genuine TAZ Networks consultant before giving them access to your computer.